Warning (Morgan Wallen song)

 "Warning" is a song recorded by American country music singer Morgan Wallen.
 It was from his second studio album Dangerous: The Double Album.
-The song was co-wrote by Ashley Gorley, Ernest K. Smith and Ryan Vojtesak, and produced by Joey Moi.
+The song was co-wrote by Ashley Gorley, Ernest Keith Smith and Ryan Vojtesak, and produced by Joey Moi.

 Background

 Wallen first teased "Warning" on May 1, 2020, with an Instagram post that featured an acoustic performance of just him and his guitar singing about how various things throughout his night "shoulda come with a warning" to prevent him from further heartbreak, and asked his fans if it should be on his second album.